dfeldman/kar-ai-oke/README.md

 python3 kar-ai-oke.py

+You can either specify a topic, or press enter to get a randomly generated topic.

 The script will output a randomly generated presentation in the presentation/ folder.
 Open presentation/index.html in your web browser.

+Slides advance automatically every 20 seconds, or you can use arrow keys to go back and forth.

+## Bugs/Improvements

+It would be nice to have a different template for the title vs. the other slides, or other random templates.

+It might be fun to have some slides that just have the image alone to make the player scramble.

+Some randomly generated charts might be fun.

+If the bullet point is one censored by OpenAI (like "Dark Web"), image generation may fail.
+It will appear as a white background.

+The number of slides may vary a bit depending on ChatGPT's mood.

+The output always goes to presentation/.
+It will overwrite anything that's already there.

+It would be fun to make this a web app.

 ## Examples